-On a traditional training course, even in the digital age, there can be a ‘broadcast and receive’ model; content is provided in a set pattern and participants are expected to absorb it.
-In contrast, on MRL, almost everything offered is interactive in some way.
-The Programme is a series of learning environments or spaces designed to inspire creative thinking, help you analyse your own and other’s practice, and experiment with new ways of working.
+On a traditional training course, even in the digital age, there can be a ‘broadcast and receive’ model; content is provided in a set pattern and participants are expected to absorb it in a fixed sequence.
+In contrast MRL is a development programme and almost everything offered is interactive in some way.
+We create a series of learning environments or spaces designed to inspire creative thinking, help you analyse your own and other’s practice, and experiment with new ways of working.
 Through this, you will grow your personal, organisational and network capacities and you’ll do this in a community of your peers; working in a friendly environment with expert support and with people facing similar challenges to your own.

 The Programme is structured to help you work with various learning dimensions:

 Behavioural - actions - the results of exercising choice

 Cognitive - thinking and beliefs - how our decisions are informed

 Dynamic - instincts and drives - what makes us act or not act, especially under stress

 Developmental - maturity and how this changes over the MRL year

 Biological - physical state - handling health, fitness and life balance issues

 Cultural - how implicit values and norms affect what's possible and not possible